 A practical example of construction scheduling relating to an apartment renovation project

-In our previous insights, we have seen how to draft a bill of quantities for an apartment renovation project.
 This time, we’ll be taking a look at how to prepare the construction scheduling of an apartment renovation with Edificius, the architectural BIM design software, starting from a project already including demolitions and reconstructions aspects.

 After opening the file (Project Group) and selecting the designed stage, click on the 4D – GANTT button on the left sidebar of the project management.